The Silver Petticoat Review: Old-Fashioned Romance, Period Dramas & Romantic (emphasis on the capital ‘R’) Storytelling

 VISION & OBJECTIVE

-The Silver Petticoat Review covers both classic and modern entertainment from around the world and specializes in old-fashioned romance and Romantic storytelling.
-Our objective is to promote and bring back enthusiasm for swoon-worthy love stories and diverse traditional storytelling steeped in or influenced by Romanticism without the excess of explicit content and unsentimental cynicism.
+The Silver Petticoat Review covers both classic and modern entertainment from around the world and specializes in old-fashioned romance, period dramas, and Romantic storytelling.
+Our objective is to promote and bring back enthusiasm for swoon-worthy love stories and diverse storytelling steeped in or influenced by Romanticism without the excess of explicit content and unsentimental cynicism.

 Beyond that, we aim to build a collaborative creative village of contributing writers from around the world.
 We believe stories have the positive power to unite, not divide.